-- A variety of print and digital resources are available for students and teachers. - Teachers and district staff serve on various state committees that include standards setting, curriculum and assessment, development of assessments, textbook adoption and South Carolina College-and-Career-Ready Standards (SCCCR) implementation. - Literacy workstations provide opportunities for targeted small-group instruction and practice in essential literacy skills. - "Reading Like a Historian" lessons are part of middle and high school social studies curriculum maps.

-- All schools developed a site-based reading plan following the guidelines required by the State Read to Succeed Act. - Certificated professionals in grades pre-K-12 are required to earn the Read to Succeed endorsement through professional development or coursework. - A literacy-based summer reading camp is offered to identified second and third graders as mandated by the S.C.
-Read to Succeed Act. - Library media specialists monitor patron usage and circulation statistics to ensure increased utilization of literary resources. - Library collections are updated annually to provide the most current resources to support language and reading acquisition. - In many schools, student portfolios are used to collect samples of student work to document literacy development over time. - Social emotional learning competencies are being taught via the district's new K-5 writing program.
+- Literacy workstations provide opportunities for targeted small-group instruction and practice in essential literacy skills. - "Reading Like a Historian" lessons are part of middle and high school social studies curriculum maps. - All schools developed a site-based reading plan following the guidelines required by the State Read to Succeed Act. - Certificated professionals in grades pre-K-12 are required to earn the Read to Succeed endorsement through professional development or coursework. - Library media specialists monitor patron usage and circulation statistics to ensure increased utilization of literary resources. - Library collections are updated annually to include a variety of print and digital resources that support language and reading acquisition. - In many schools, student portfolios are used to collect samples of student work to document literacy development over time. - Social emotional learning competencies are being taught via the district's new K-5 writing program Being a Writer. - Teachers and district staff serve on various state committees that include standards setting, curriculum and assessment, development of assessments, textbook adoption and South Carolina College-and-Career-Ready Standards (SCCCR) implementation.